William Contreras Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the eighth-ranked team ERA across all league pitching staffs (3.85).
+- The Guardians have a 3.89 team ERA that ranks ninth among all league pitching staffs.

-- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (76 total, one per game).
+- The Guardians surrender the seventh-fewest home runs in baseball (78 total, one per game).

-- Bieber (5-4) gets the starting nod for the Guardians in his 16th start of the season.
-He's put together a 3.51 ERA in 95 2/3 innings pitched, with 69 strikeouts.

-- The right-hander's most recent appearance was on Sunday against the Arizona Diamondbacks, when he threw 7 1/3 innings, surrendering five earned runs while giving up seven hits.
+- His most recent time out was on Sunday against the Arizona Diamondbacks, when the right-hander threw five innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.